scrapy/scrapy/docs/faq.rst

 Can I return (Twisted) deferreds from signal handlers?
 ------------------------------------------------------

-Some signals support returning deferreds form their handlers, others don't.
+Some signals support returning deferreds from their handlers, others don't.
 See the :ref:`topics-signals-ref` to know which ones.

 What does the response status code 999 means?